kateviloria/lt2212-v20-a3/README.md

 * Tanh (hyperbolic tangent function)

 "Try out a couple of hidden layer sizes with each non-linearity and without any non-linearity and without any non-linearity.
 Discuss results."

+Tests to run
+- no extra arguments with defaults
+- with hidden size 10
+- with hidden size 20
+- with hidden size 50
+- relu no hidden layer
+- relu 10
+- relu 20
+- relu 50
+- tanh no hidden layer
+- tanh 10
+- tanh 20
+- tanh 50